The Benefits of Flying to Antarctica

-Since 2003, only two flights were delayed beyond two days.
+Since 2003, only three flights were delayed beyond two days.
 That’s the point beyond which would impact half of the Antarctic expedition.
 We have only experienced one flight delay where clients could not fly to Antarctica at all.
 On one occasion, clients sailed back to South America instead of flying.
 Unfortunately, this is the moment when we would interrupt the trip and extend a full refund.